How to Delete All Tweets from Twitter

 How to Delete All Your Tweets Quickly

-You can use both of the abovementioned tools to delete every single tweet or retweet that you have ever made.
+You can use both of the above-mentioned tools to delete every tweet or retweet that you have ever posted.
 However, this is best done using TweetDelete.
 It allows you to get rid of your tweets in less than a minute.